kyma-project/test-infra/cmd/tools/clusterscollector/README.md

 ## Overview

-This command finds and removes orphaned clusters created by the `kyma-gke-integration` job in a Google Cloud (GCP) project.
+This command finds and removes orphaned clusters created by the `kyma-gke-integration` job in a Google Cloud project.

 The `kyma-gke-integration` job creates a GKE cluster to install and test Kyma.
 Usually, the job also cleans up the cluster.